 Computer Use Policy

 The Chicago-Kent College of Law (CK) computer network consists of a campus-wide network, local area networks, and personal computers.
-The Center for Law and Computers provides access to the network for CK students, faculty, and staff in support of the educational mission of the university.
+The Information Technology Services department provides access to the network for CK students, faculty, and staff in support of the educational mission of the university.
 CK does not monitor or review material prior to transmission on university-owned networks.

 Opinions expressed on the network may not be represented as the views of CK.
 Student users of the network are subject to the CK Code of Conduct set forth in the student handbook, as well as the policies on sexual harassment, unlawful discrimination, academic honesty, and other applicable policies.
 CK faculty and staff users are subject to all CK policies, including those prohibiting unlawful discrimination and harassment, and other disciplinary procedures as set forth in the CK Procedures Manual.
 All users are subject to applicable state and federal laws.